University of South Florida: 1960s

-The first five buildings on campus when the student opened were the old library (now the student services building), the science building (now the chemistry building), the teaching auditorium (no longer standing, on the site of what is now the music building), the universtiy center (no longer standing, on the site of what is now the Marshall Student Center), and the administration building (now called the John and Grace Allen Administration building).
+The first five buildings on campus when the student opened were the old library (now the student services building), the science building (now the chemistry building), the teaching auditorium (no longer standing, on the site of what is now the music building), the university center (no longer standing, on the site of what is now the Marshall Student Center), and the administration building (now called the John and Grace Allen Administration building).

-The university was founded as a school for whites only but peacefully integrated and admitted its first African-American student, Ernest Boger, in 1961, the school's second year after opening.
+The university was founded as a school for whites only.
+It integrated and admitted its first African-American student, Ernest Boger, in 1961, the school's second year after opening.
 Boger graduated in 1964 with a B.A. in psychology.

 In 1962, students voted to make the "Golden Brahman" the university's mascot, named after the state's cattle raising industry.
 In the early 1980s, the mascot evolved into the "Bulls".

 In 1963, USF held its first graduation ceremony.
 325 degrees were conferred.

 The university grew rapidly under the leadership of John S. Allen, who served as its first president from 1956 until his retirement in 1971.
 During this time, the university expanded rapidly, due in part to the first master's degree programs commencing in 1964.
 Allen was infamously known for his opposition to college sports in favor of placing an "Accent on Learning", USF's original motto.
 He received national attention after declaring in 1959 that the school would have no sports teams, though he later had a change of heart and USF's first varsity teams would begin in 1965.
 Allen's ultimate legacy was to be the first person to build a modern state university from scratch, famously stating: "As a completely new and separate institution, the University of South Florida became the first new institution of its kind to be conceived, planned and built in the United States in the 20th century".
 Today the John and Grace Allen Administration Building, named after the university's founding president and his wife, houses vital Tampa campus departments including Student Affairs, the Admissions Welcome Center, and the Controller's Office.

 USF's St. Petersburg campus opened in 1965 as a satellite campus.
 The site was known as the "Bay Campus" at the time and sat on the former site of the U.S. Navy Maritime Training Center.

 USF's campus was damaged by an F4 tornado during the tornado outbreak of April 4–5, 1966, with the cooling towers at the university's power plant partially collapsing and the roof being ripped off of one of the dormitories.